patrickoser/social-app/README.md

 Todo:
     Need to check if the singup/login functionality works as intended.

+    Find out how to verify if login/signup was successful and if so redirect to the home page.

     Install/implment firebase for CRUD, user auth, posts, bookmarks, and such.

     Use 'useMemo' in when interacting with firebase functions so that they are